Sandesh13fr/Symptom_checker_using_nlp/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-- Thanks to the contributors and the community for their support and feedback.
 - Special thanks to the developers of the NLP libraries used in this project.
+- And to the Edunet Foundation team.